celestelayne/dom_exercises/ids/README.md

 - Why do we use `.innerHTML` to change the heading but `.setAttribute` to change the diagram?

+// ANSWER :: The setAttribute allows you to change an attribute within an HTML tag

 - What was different about the way we changed the `style` of the image from the way we changed its `src`?